Noncommutative maximal inequalities associated with convex functions: Main results

 \item $T$ is symmetric relative to $\tau,$ i.e., $\tau ( (Ty)^* x ) = \tau (y^* T x )$ for all $x, y \in L_2 (\M) \cap \M.$

 \end{enumerate} Under conditions (I)-(III), $T$ naturally extends to a contraction on $L_p ( \M )$ for every $1 \le p < \8.$ The extension will be still denoted by $T.$

-\begin{theorem} Let $\Phi$ be an Orlicz function with $1 < p_{\Phi} \le q_{\Phi} < \8.$ If $T: \M \mapsto \M$ is a linear map satisfying $(I) - (III),$ then \beq \tau \left ( \Phi \left [ {\sup_n}^+ M_n (x) \right ] \right ) \lesssim \tau ( \Phi [ |x| ] ),\quad \forall x \in L_{\Phi} (\M), \eeq where $M_n : = \frac{1}{n+1} \sum^n_{k=0} T^k$ for any $n \ge 1.$ If, in addition, $T$ satisfies (IV), then \beq \tau \left ( \Phi \left [ {\sup_n}^+ T^n (x) \right ] \right ) \lesssim \tau ( \Phi [ |x| ] ),\quad \forall x \in L_{\Phi} (\M). \eeq \end{theorem}
+\begin{theorem} Let $\Phi$ be an Orlicz function with $1 < p_{\Phi} \le q_{\Phi} < \8.$ If $T: \M \mapsto \M$ is a linear map satisfying $(I) - (III),$ then \beq \tau \Big ( \Phi \big [ {\sup_n}^+ M_n (x) \big ] \Big ) \lesssim \tau ( \Phi [ |x| ] ),\quad \forall x \in L_{\Phi} (\M), \eeq where $M_n : = \frac{1}{n+1} \sum^n_{k=0} T^k$ for any $n \ge 1.$ If, in addition, $T$ satisfies (IV), then \beq \tau \Big ( \Phi \big [ {\sup_n}^+ T^n (x) \big ] \Big ) \lesssim \tau ( \Phi [ |x| ] ),\quad \forall x \in L_{\Phi} (\M). \eeq \end{theorem}

-The inequality \eqref{eq:NcPhiDS} is the noncommutative analogue of the classical moment Dunford-Schwartz maximal ergodic inequality for positive contractions, while \eqref{eq:NcPhiStein} is the noncommutative form of the classical moment Stein maximal inequality for symmetric positive contractions.
-These results are the generalization of Junge/Xu's noncommutative Dunford-Schwartz and Stein maximal ergodic inequalities \cite{JX2007}.
+The inequalities \eqref{eq:NcPhiDS} and \eqref{eq:NcPhiStein} are the noncommutative forms of the classical Dunford-Schwartz and Stein maximal ergodic inequality for a convex function of positive and symmetric positive contractions.
+These generalize the noncommutative Dunford-Schwartz and Stein maximal ergodic inequalities of Junge and Xu \cite{JX2007} in the $L^p$ case to the case of convex functions.
 The proofs of \eqref{eq:NcPhiDS} and \eqref{eq:NcPhiStein} are again based on Theorem \ref{th:Inter}.

 \begin{proof}\; Decomposing an operator into a linear combination of four positive ones, we can assume $x \in L^+_{\Phi} (\M).$ Let $S = (M_n).$ Each $M_n$ is considered to be a map on $L^+_1 (\M) + L^+_{\8} (\M),$ positive and additive (and so subadditive too).
 Yeadon's weak type $(1,1)$ maximal ergodic inequality in \cite{Yeadon1977} says that $S$ is of weak type $(1,1).$ Also, $S$ is evidently of type $(\8, \8).$ Then, we deduce \eqref{eq:NcPhiDS} from Theorem \ref{th:Inter}.